coding-kitties/investing-algorithm-framework/README.md

 # [Investing Algorithm Framework](https://github.com/coding-kitties/investing-algorithm-framework)

-The Investing Algorithm Framework is a Python tool that enables swift and elegant development of investment algorithms.
+The Investing Algorithm Framework is a Python tool that enables swift and elegant development of investment algorithms and trading bots.
 It comes with all the necessary components for creating algorithms, including data provisioning, portfolio management, and order execution.